BraSDon/shuffle-variations/README.md

 Where the type specifies which arguments are passed to the function (train=(True | False) is set only when using built-in datasets).
 The transforms are applied to the dataset in the given order.

+## Potential Pitfalls/Errors
+- When using torch.hub.load() the repo might get downloaded but not unzipped.
+  This will result in a FileNotFoundError of the hubconf.py file.
+  To fix this, manually unzip the downloaded file and make sure it has the correct name (e.g. pytorch_vision_v0.10.0).